polak0v/ReSuber/README.md

 It uses machine learning techniques to perform language agnostic re-synchronization, by checking the signal correlation between the vocal audio stream and the corrected subtitle signal.

-It also provide different utilities, including automatic translation of SRT subtitles with the Google Cloud Translation API (no key required).
+ReSuber also provide different utilities, including vocal audio extraction, subtitle/video file merging into containers and automatic translation of SRT subtitles with the Google Cloud Translation API (no API key required).

 [License](LICENSE)